Desmond Howard

 Desmond Kevin Howard (born May 15, 1970) is an American former professional football wide receiver who played in the National Football League (NFL) for 11 seasons.
-He played college football for the Michigan Wolverines, winning the Heisman Trophy in 1991, and was selected fourth overall in the 1992 NFL draft by the Washington Redskins.
-Howard spent most of his career on special teams as a return specialist and holds the NFL single-season record for punt return yardage.
-With the Green Bay Packers, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown, the longest return in Super Bowl history at the time.
-He is the only special teams player to receive the award.
-Howard was inducted to the College Football Hall of Fame in 2010.
+He played college football for the Michigan Wolverines, winning the Heisman Trophy in 1991.
+Howard was selected fourth overall in the 1992 NFL draft by the Washington Redskins.
+He was also a member of the Jacksonville Jaguars, Green Bay Packers, Oakland Raiders, and Detroit Lions.

+A return specialist for most of his career, Howard holds the NFL single season record for punt return yardage, which he set with the Packers in 1996.
+That same season, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown, the longest return in Super Bowl history at the time.
+He is the only special teams player to win the award.
+Howard also received a first-team All-Pro selection in 1996 and was named to the Pro Bowl in 2000 with the Lions.
+Since 2005, he has served as an analyst on ESPN College Gameday.
+He was inducted to the College Football Hall of Fame in 2010.

 Early life

 Howard was born in Cleveland, Ohio and earned All-American and All-Ohio honors as a tailback during his senior season at St. Joseph High School in Cleveland, Ohio, scoring 18 touchdowns on 1,499 rushing yards and intercepting 10 passes.
 For his career he totaled 5,392 rushing yards.
 He earned three varsity letters each in track and football as well as one in basketball.